Skip to main content

 This proactive approach keeps your chronic conditions well managed between urgent episodes.
 Patients who are stable on their medications and have up-to-date lab work are ideal candidates for telehealth refills.

-If you are a new patient — for example, you recently moved to Delaware, Maryland, or Washington, or lost access to your previous doctor — your provider will conduct a full intake.
+If you are a new patient — for example, you recently moved to Maryland, Washington, or Delaware, or lost access to your previous doctor — your provider will conduct a full intake.
 This includes:

 • A detailed review of your medications and allergies